The Home I’m Buying Didn’t Appraise: Now What?

 6. Explore a Second Appraisal

 In some situations, a second appraisal may be possible, usually through a different lender if the transaction timeline allows.
-This is not always practical, and it can create delays, extra costs, and the possibility of a similar result.
+This is not always practical and it can create delays, extra costs, and the possibility of a similar result.
+Buyers should discuss this carefully with their lender and agent before making a move.

 7. Include an Appraisal Gap Coverage Clause in Your Offer